 More Than Just a Love Triangle

 Let’s face it, a stunning narrative deserves an equally stunning finish.
-The Summer I Turned Pretty Season 3 finale faded to black, and the internet did what it does best—it lit up.
+The Summer I Turned Pretty Season 3 finale faded to black, and the internet did what it does best, it lit up.
 Edits, hot takes, endless chatter, all swirling until one truth stood clear: after two seasons of heartache and longing, Belly Conklin made her choice, and it was Conrad Fisher.

 Cue the celebration from Team Conrad across TikTok, Instagram, and every buzzing group chat.
 For many, it was the slow-burn payoff they’d been waiting for, the romantic arc finally reaching its peak.

-But here’s the thing—it wasn’t only about picking a boy.
+But here’s the thing, it wasn’t only about picking a boy.

 This was never a simple love triangle.
 Jeremiah, with his golden-retriever energy, infectious smile, and unwavering certainty, represented a safe harbor.
 He was the easy choice, the boy who would never intentionally break her heart.

 Conrad, on the other hand, was the storm.
 He was the complicated, brooding, emotionally constipated moon boy we all seem to be doomed to love.
 Choosing Conrad wasn’t choosing the easier love; it was choosing the truer one.
 It was choosing the messy, painful, profound connection that had lived in her bones since childhood.
+It was choosing the person who felt like home, even when home was on fire.

 And yet, the finale offered a twist that elevated the story far beyond a love triangle: Belly didn’t just choose Conrad over Jeremiah.
 She chose Belly.